-The Chamber supports the use of County-owned vacant or under-utilized land and/or assets to be used or exchanged for the creation of attainable housing units or mixed-use development that include attainable units.
-The Chamber also supports adoption of higher densities, in appropriate locations, particularly those areas surrounding and in the proximity of mass transit stations, to enable a greater number of quality housing products at all price points.
-The Chamber opposes land use policies which effectively limit normal, free-market activities to find and develop suitable workforce housing sites.
+The Chamber supports the use of County-owned vacant or under-utilized land and assets to be used or exchanged to create attainable housing units or mixed-use developments that include attainable units.
+The Chamber also supports the adoption of land use policies that support higher densities in appropriate designated growth areas of the County to enable a more significant number of quality housing products to be constructed and made available to all household income levels.
+The Chamber opposes policies that effectively limit normal, free-market activities to entitle land and develop housing vital to the continuing economic growth of businesses in Loudoun County.
+The Chamber also supports using the County Housing Trust Fund to buy down land acquisition.